alelit4/pokemon-loopback-api/README.md

 * usecases: This is the layer where is located the communication of infrastructure components and domain elements.
 In this layer the use cases are located related to the services that allow the communication between ports and adapters.

-Note: There is a special file called TechnicalDebt.md where is all the information about some technical debt that appears in the development of this project.
+💡 Note: There is a special file called [TechnicalDebt.md](https://github.com/alelit4/pokemon-loopback-api/blob/main/TechnicalDebt.md) where is all the information about some technical debt that appears in the development of this project.
 I try to keep this file clean, but depends on time limitations.

 ## 🚀 Get started

-This project is ready to be use with [Docker]() just change the name of ./.env.sample file to ./.env to load some demo environment var and then run:
+This project is ready to be use with 🐳[Docker](https://www.docker.com/) just change the name of ./.env.sample file to ./.env to load some demo environment var and then run:

 ```sh